 Ingrid Koenig, associate professor, Emily Carr University of Art + Design

 Ingrid Koenig’s studio practice traverses a field of engagements with theoretical physics through visual art, collaborations and relational events – to investigate how the narrative of science enters the human story and becomes materially transformed through art.
-Koenig is Artist in Residence at TRIUMF, Canada’s national laboratory for particle and nuclear physics, co-organizing processes of collaboration between artists and physicists.
+Koenig is Artist in Residence at TRIUMF, Canada’s particle accelerator centre, co-organizing processes of collaboration between artists and physicists.
 In her studio she employs strategies of substitution, performative scientific modeling, and the process of drawing to consider the relationships between quantum physics and human experience.
 Koenig earned her MFA at the Nova Scotia College of Art & Design.
 She has exhibited her work in public galleries across Canada, in Europe and New Zealand.
 Recent publications include the book RAW DATA – Artistic Transformation co-written with Berlin collaborators, and an article on her partnership with a physics lab in MIT’s journal Leonardo.
 Her pedagogical designs involve courses that intersect science, humanities and visual art. ingridkoenig.ca

 Elvira Hufschmid, independent artist – LOoW core research team